 - When their husband or wife says something, they’ll be able to remember what was said.

-As such, full attention is a good habit to train in your Charlotte Mason homeschool.
+As such, full attention is an excellent habit to train in your Charlotte Mason homeschool.

 How Can I Tell If They’ve Understood the Book?